Let’s say you’re learning how to paint. When you look at the famous paintings at the museum, you might start asking yourself:

 Changing careers signals that you’re constantly learning new things!
 It’s an example that learning is part of your lifestyle.
 You’re being mentally flexible.

 What do they all have in common?
-It took them years to get where they are today.
-But they all started somewhere and they embraced their diversity.
+They all started somewhere and they embraced their diversity.
 I’m pretty sure they once felt the same as you.

 Take a deep breath now.
-Can you imagine all the great things you will accomplish after you become a developer?
 The world is big enough for your ambitions, keep going!

 I hope you’re feeling a bit more relaxed and inspired!
 Feel free to bookmark this post for these days when you need some inspiration again, and share it with your friends ✨.